 Real-World Example: The app's "Welcome" screen simply says, "Hi, John."
 However, by intercepting the traffic, we saw the

-/api/v2/users/meendpoint returned a JSON object containing the user's full name, email, phone number, subscription plan, and last four digits of their credit card.Business Impact: "Silent" data breach.
-While not as severe as BOLA, this makes any other breach (e.g., session hijacking) significantly worse by providing the attacker with a rich dataset on every user.
+/api/v2/users/meendpoint returned a JSON object containing the user's full name, email, phone number, and subscription plan.Business Impact: "Silent" data breach.
+This makes any other breach (e.g., session hijacking) significantly worse by providing the attacker with a rich dataset on every user.

 7. Insecure Local Data Storage